coop152/obsidian-vaults/Systems Architecture (25212)/Main Memory.md

 - The easiest way to exploit this 'feature' is using burst access (i.e. reading from consecutive addresses).
 This depends on the address bits being allocated appropriately.
 - Burst access is appropriate for much code behaviour.
 Most of the time, instructions will be fetched in a continuous stream.
 - Burst access is also excellent for filling cache lines.

+## Synchronous DRAM (SDRAM)
+The modern way of interfacing with DRAM.
+Provides a clocked wrapper ('synchronous') around the DRAM to make timing/interfacing easier.
+This provides high bandwidth burst access, but the long latency and scheduling complications remain.